 Don’t forget to check out my friends’ makeovers too!

 I hope you enjoyed this transformation today!
-Nothing, fancy.
+Nothin, fancy.
 Just paint!

 And that is a big one crossed off the list!!

 Missed any??
 See what I’ve transformed so far at at the links below!